 The Evil Eye

 The transformation of the characters’ eyes may answer a lot of questions in the viewers’ minds.
-The presence of malevolent forces in a person becomes evident through their eyes which blank out to a complete grey.
-Ada has the grey “evil” eyes for most of the film, then Sofia when she is under her influence, Francesco after he is bitten, and Emma when she stabs herself.
+The presence of malevolent forces in a person becomes evident through their eyes, which blank out to a complete grey.
+Ada has grey “evil” eyes for most of the film, then Sofia when she is under her influence, Francesco after he is bitten, and Emma when she stabs herself.
 Ada’s eyes seem to return to normal after Emma stabs her in the end but only Sofia takes notice.
 This is followed by Francesco waking up in the cave- could this mean that the malevolent forces haven’t been rid of but just changed bodies?

 To complete the ritual to ward off the curse, the victim is made to look at themselves in the mirror but the glass cracks.
 This could mean that Teresa’s efforts have not come to fruition.
 The eyes remain grey.
 It is interesting to note that Teresa had complimented Sofia’s eyes when they first met.
 Sofia’s eyes track Ada’s movements even when we do not see anyone in the room.
 When Emma was sent cloaked through a spell to locate Sofia and Francesco, she encounters Ada face to face.
-At first, Ada only senses her presence but ultimately their eyes meet, which puts Emma at risk.
+At first, Ada only senses her presence, but ultimately, their eyes meet, which puts Emma at risk.

 To protect Sofia from the evil eye, Teresa had given her a small cloth bag with stones, threads, and small objects.
-This goes back to an ancient custom where mothers gave these objects that they believed to have apotropaic qualities to protect their children.
+This goes back to an ancient custom where mothers gave objects that they believed to have apotropaic qualities to protect their children.

 Trees: A symbol of life